hung-nguyen-hoang/salesforce_bulk_query/README.md

     # switch off logging in Restforce so you don't get every message twice
     Restforce.log = false

 If you're using Restforce as a client (which you probably are) and you want to do logging, Salesforce Bulk Query will use a custom logging middleware for Restforce.
 This is because the original logging middleware puts all API responses to log, which is not something you would like to do for a few gigabytes CSVs.
-When you use the :logger parameter it's recommended you swith off the default logging in Restforce, otherwise you'll get all messages twice.
+When you use the :logger parameter it's recommended you switch off the default logging in Restforce, otherwise you'll get all messages twice.

 ## Copyright